Fix a Violation

 Neighborhood Team (N-Team)

 The Neighborhood Team, or N-Team, is staffed by City employees who, along with volunteers, assist people in need and improve the community.
+While code enforcement is necessary to protect the values of aging properties, some homeowners cannot afford to repair their homes.
+N-Team workers help relieve that burden by providing the following services: exterior painting, carpentry, handicap access ramps, minor roof repairs and patching, roof tarps, minor plumbing, junk/trash and debris removal, overgrowth removal, and code violation repairs.
 Free home improvement services are available to St. Pete homeowners who are elderly, disabled, or low-income.
-Learn more by visiting the N-Team page.

 Pinellas County Extension